rweather/litton-tools/doc/assembler-low-level.md

         ...
     label:
         BLS 8
-        ST 7
+        XC 7
         ...
-        LD 7
+        XC 7
         JA

-Neither solution supports recursion, so the programmer will need to make other arrangements to save A to a stack on entry to the subroutine, and pop the value from the stack before returning.
+None of these solutions support recursion, so the programmer will need to make other arrangements to save A to a stack on entry to the subroutine, and pop the value from the stack before returning.